Simon Cameron: United States Senate: First term

-Out of office (1849–1857)
+Return to Pennsylvania

 Once his term in the Senate expired in March 1849, Cameron returned to Pennsylvania and devoted his time to his business enterprises.
 This did not mean he cloistered himself from politics; his business activities, including railroads and banking, routinely brought him into contact with politicians, and he retained his interest in public affairs.
 The Democrats recaptured the state legislature in 1850, and Cameron hoped to succeed Sturgeon in the election the following January, but failed to gain enough votes.
-Nevertheless, the new senator, Richard Brodhead, soon became a political ally of Cameron.
+The new senator, Richard Brodhead, soon became a political ally of Cameron.

 Cameron and Buchanan continued to grow apart, even as Buchanan prepared to seek the 1852 Democratic presidential nomination.
 In 1850, trying to diminish any southern support the former secretary might get, Cameron sent Mississippi Senator Jefferson Davis a thirty-year-old news article showing that Buchanan had signed an anti-slavery petition.
 In response, Buchanan had friendly newspapers attack Cameron.
-The two battled at the 1851 Democratic state convention which nominated William Bigler for governor; though Bigler was elected, Buchanan blamed Cameron for the fact that the Whigs had taken control of the state senate.
-Pennsylvania's delegation to the 1852 Democratic National Convention, which included Cameron, was instructed to vote for Buchanan; nevertheless, Cameron worked for the nomination of Cass and the evident dissension in his home state's ranks hurt Buchanan's chances.
+The two battled at the 1851 Democratic state convention which nominated William Bigler for governor.
+Pennsylvania's delegation to the 1852 Democratic National Convention, which included Cameron, was instructed to vote for Buchanan, but Cameron worked for the nomination of Cass and the dissent in his home state's ranks hurt Buchanan's chances.
 The nomination went to former New Hampshire senator Franklin Pierce.
 Once elected, Pierce declined to return Buchanan to the cabinet, and Cameron was successful in getting a number of his allies federal positions.